 This recipe for Brussels sprouts with shallots and tofu bacon is coming to you from the newly-released vegan cookbook, Baconish, by Leinana Two Moons.
-I’ll give my thoughts and experiences with the book, share the recipe, and then at the bottom of the post, you can enter to win a free copy of the cookbook for yourself.
+I’ll give my thoughts and experiences with the book and share the recipe excerpt at the bottom.

 Vegan ‘bacon’ is not a new concept to me.
 Author Leinana’s original coconut bacon recipe on her blog, Vegan Good Things, is already a staple in my house (so needless to say I was very excited to review this book!).
 And of course, just a few weeks ago I shared my recipe for rice paper bacon with you.
+(And in 2018, I now have my own tofu bacon recipe too!)
 But honestly, I had not given a lot of thought to integrating vegan bacon more smartly into recipes, beyond just putting it on a sandwich or simply snacking on it.
 Gratefully, this is where I think the book really shines.

 I know some people take issue with calling something bacon when it’s made out of plants, and frankly, that’s just not an argument that I’m willing to participate in.
 One can feel free to retitle things “plant-based ____ inspired by certain characteristics of bacon” if that’s important.
 I’ll stick with the concise, descriptive names :).
 When I make a vegan bacon recipe I’m looking for something crispy, salty, umami-infused, a little bit smoky, and generally adding a condensed pop of savory flavor to my food.
 And the recipes in this cookbook absolutely deliver on that.